Mousmi-Dave/Resort-Analysis-in-python/README.md

 _**Resorts Analysis using Python**_

-This Resort Analysis project is based on Python.
-Analyis is based on worldwide resorts that will help the Consumer to plan their skiing trip in different countries according to once choice ,budget, planning & location.
+The Resort Analysis project in Python aimed to provide a comprehensive analysis of worldwide resorts for consumers to plan their skiing trips based on their preferences, budget, planning, and location.
+The following tasks were performed in this project:

 _**Task:**_